softsideoftech/content/pages/startup-humiliation.md

 Well now I'm looking at it.
 And the question that I'm wrestling with is why was I so weak at standing up for my needs and desires?
 I often knew what I wanted.
 Why did I fold every time Denis wanted something else?

-Over the next week or two, I'm going to explore these questions and share my reflections with you.
+Over the next week or two, I'm going to explore this for myself and share my reflections with you.